openstack/charm-vault/src/README.md

 deploying on bionic, you'll need to deploy a 9.x version of PostgreSQL.

-After deploying and relating the charm to postgresql, install the vault snap locally and use "vault init" to create the master key shards and the root token, and store them safely.
+After deploying and relating the charm to postgresql, install the vault snap locally and use `vault operator init` to create the master key shards and the root token, and store them safely.

 ## Network Spaces support